 It is important to join forces with colleagues to jointly drive innovation in language teaching across your organisation.

-Collaborating with your peers, allows you to use new digital tools in order to reinforce your language teaching practices in light of the new demands of CEFR and to share best practice and experience on what works and what doesn't.
+Collaborating with your peers, allows you to use new digital tools in order to reinforce your language teaching practices in light of the new demands of CEFR and to share best practice and experience on what works and what doesn't. | |

 To ensure that your discourse leads to changes, one avenue could be to organise joint projects, special days or additional activities that can leverage the potential of digital technologies for learning in light of the CEFR new requirements.
+Another strategy could be to make proposals for a corporate innovation strategy for the whole educational organisation. |

-Drive innovation and change in language teaching across your educational organisation.
+Drive innovation and change in language teaching across your educational organisation. |

 Your answer: I frequently help other language teaching professionals and other colleagues in developing their digital teaching strategies taking into consideration the CEFR-new descriptors.